 Retinol is an ingredient that promises to deliver radiant, youthful skin.
 But it loses its potency when exposed to sunlight.
 UV rays have a destabilising effect on it, so you shouldn’t be using products with retinol during the day.
 Dermatologists recommend only using retinol at night.
 Also, be sure to store any products with this powerful ingredient in a cool, dark place.

 Although sunscreens are meant to protect your skin from the harmful rays of the sun, exposing these products to sunlight can diminish their efficacy.
 These formulas are typically tested for stability in indoor conditions, and intense sunshine may destabilise them.
 As a result, some of the key ingredients can become inactive, leaving you more susceptible to sunburns.
 If you’re heading out for a day in the sun, make sure you carry your sunscreen in a thick or insulated bag, so it’s not directly exposed to the sun.

 Like your skincare products, your fragrances are also susceptible to environmental conditions.
 These formulas are affected by excessive heat, humidity, and sunlight.
 Always keep the perfumes in the original bottles they came in and store these in cool, dark place.
 Avoid keeping your fragrances in a bathroom cabinet as the humidity can bring about changes to the look and smell of the product.
 Keep your fragrances in the cool, dark environment of a fridge, though, and you’ll protect them from degradation.

 To prevent your polish from separating or turning gluggy, stick it in the fridge.
 High temperatures and sunlight can destabilise the formula, so keeping your varnish cool will ensure it goes on perfectly smooth.

-In fact, we would also recommend keeping all of the following products in your beautiful skincare fridge.
+In fact, we would also recommend keeping all of the following products in your beautiful makeup fridge.